 Please note that there are two places where NetFlow is displayed.
-In the CRM module within the Client dashboard, and on the dashboard of a Client Site (at the top left corner of the traffic graph).
+In the CRM module within the Client dashboard, and on the dashboard of a Subscriber (at the top left corner of the traffic graph).
 For NetFlow, there are the same rules as for the other advanced network features (suspend, shaping).
-UISP has to know which IP to measure and that IP needs to be assigned to a specific Client Site and has to be within Settings > Network > Monitored IP subnets range.
+UISP has to know which IP to measure, that IP needs to be assigned to a specific Subscriber, and it has to be within Settings > Network > Monitored IP subnets range.
 Also, it is necessary to configure at least one router to provide NetFlow data to UISP.
 The ideal device for this is the main gateway since in most networks all the data is going through it.
 In case of issues with NetFlow, it is necessary to make sure that the router is sending Netflow data to the correct IP address and port.
 In our NetFlow article, there is a generic troubleshooting guide on how to perform that check.

 My Device is refused (AES key)

-To understand this issue it is necessary to have the basic knowledge of the generic UISP key.
-When there is a mismatch between the AES key of the device and the record in the UISP database the device will be refused immediately after connecting with the error message "Peer closed connection".
+To understand this issue it is necessary to have a basic knowledge of the generic UISP key.
+When there is a mismatch between the AES key of the device and the record in the UISP database, the device will be refused immediately after connecting with the error message "Peer closed connection".
 There are two possible reasons:

 - There is a generic AES key on the device but a specific AES key in the UISP database.